GluuFederation/docs-gg-prod/docs/source/index.md

 ## Overview

 Gluu Gateway is a distribution of several open source components, integrated and supported together.
-It is published under the [GLUU-STEPPED-UP](https://raw.githubusercontent.com/GluuFederation/gluu-gateway/master/LICENSE) license.
-You must have an active and compliant support contract to use the software in production.

 ## Features